Articles

 Pillar II: Get Rid of Gluten, Grains, and Legumes

-Leaky gut puts you on the autoimmune spectrum, which is why healing your gut is the first pillar of The Myers Way®.
+Leaky gut puts you on the Autoimmune Spectrum®, which is why healing your gut is the first pillar of The Myers Way®.
 Once you’ve healed your gut, it’s time to make lifestyle and diet changes to put you on the path toward optimal health.
 One of the best ways to do that is through diet and eliminating foods that are causing inflammation and damage to your intestinal tract: Gluten, grains, and legumes!

 Pillar III: Tame the Toxins